crossz/tweak_web_gatsby/content/promotions/take2-health-x-copy.md

 **E-booking:** [https://bit.ly/37Hhezh](https://bit.ly/37Hhezh "https://bit.ly/37Hhezh")

-**Details:** Theplan includes Collection of Blood Samples, Report Interpretation and Conclusive Advice by Medical Professional (Patients with positive test result will be referred to ENT specialists).Report will be available 14 working days after the test.
+**Details:** The plan includes Collection of Blood Samples, Report Interpretation and Conclusive Advice by Medical Professional (Patients with positive test result will be referred to ENT specialists).
+Report will be available 14 working days after the test.

 <br/>